Great Barrier Reef Tours

 If you haven’t heard much about this reef then the first thing to know is that it is located off the coast of Queensland, Australia.
 Stretching 2,300km in length, this ecosystem is larger than the Great Wall of China and home to thousands of reefs and marine life.
-There are also a number of Islands to stay and explore during your trip to the reef including so of the most famous locations like Hamilton Island, The Whitsundays, Hayman Island and Lizard Island to name a few.
-You can also access the reef from mainland Queensland from areas including Cairns, Port Douglas, Airlie Beach and Townsville.
+There are also a number of Islands to stay and explore during your trip to the reef including some of the most famous locations like Hamilton Island, The Whitsundays, Hayman Island and Lizard Island to name a few.
+You can also access the reef from mainland Tropical North Queensland from areas including Cairns, Port Douglas, Airlie Beach and Townsville.

 There are no shortage of activities and Great Barrier Reef tours available on RedBalloon that will leave you spoilt for choice.
 Whichever way you choose to explore this amazing place you’ll experience some of the most breathtaking and picturesque scenery and marine life on earth.
 To help you pick what to do here are a list of our top 5 things to do on the Great Barrier Reef.

-Snorkelling the Great Barrier Reef is definitely on top of our list of must-do activities.
+- Snorkelling is definitely one of the top things to do on the Great Barrier Reef.
 Whether you’ve done it before or it’s your first time, there is no better way to explore this natural wonder then by jumping in and visiting the world below the sea.
-Swim through the crystal clear waters to discover the vivid colours of the coloural and tropical fish surrounding you, which will take your breath away.
+Swim through the crystal clear waters to discover the vivid colours of the tropical fish surrounding you, which will take your breath away.

-Jumping on board a cruise is one of the best Great Barrier Reefs tours on offer.
+- Jumping on board a cruise is one of the best Great Barrier Reefs tours on offer.
 Whether it’s on a sailing boat, catamaran or cruise, these are one of the best and most relaxing ways to experience the reef.
 You’ll enjoy travelling around to some of the most spectacular and beautiful outer reef destinations and often they include the option for in-water activities.
 After your Great Barrier Reef cruise, you’ll feel truly grateful at all the amazing things you go to discover making it the perfect activity for both tourists and locals!

-Take to the sky with a helicopter flight over the coral reef.
+- Take to the sky with a helicopter flight over the coral Barrier Reef.
 This is definitely one of the best vantage points to discover the crystal clear waters and vibrant colours of the ecosystem below.
 To top of it off, the sky’s the best way to see heart reef – the famous composition of coral that is naturally formed into the shape of a heart.
 It should definitely be on top of your must-do list if you’re looking for things to see during your Great Barrier Reef holidays.

-Being able to tick off Great Barrier Reef diving would be a pretty amazing experience.
+- Being able to tick off Great Barrier Reef diving would be a pretty amazing experience.
 Whether you’re a beginner or a certified scuba diver, you’ll find the perfect experience for you on offer at RedBalloon.
 The feeling of being able to dive into the deep blue sea, swimming through the coral and discovering the hundreds of different marine life inhabiting the reef will be an experience you remember for years to come.
-Try one of RedBalloon’s scuba diving Great Barrier Reef experiences today!
+Try one of the RedBalloon scuba diving Great Barrier Reef experiences today!

-Last but not least, our 5th pick would definitely be to visit Whitehaven Beach.
+- Last but not least, our 5th pick would definitely be to visit Whitehaven Beach.
 Known for its picturesque white sand and located in the heart of the Great Barrier Reef, Whitehaven is one of the most beautiful beaches in the world.
 Only accessible by boat or sky, the 7km stretch of white sand, washed by swirls of turquoise blue and green water, is something you have to see to believe!
 It truly is one of the most unspoilt places in the world that should be visited at least once in your life.

 When is the best time to visit the Great Barrier Reef?

 With a RedBalloon experience, you can enjoy visiting the Great Barrier Reef all year round!
-However for the best weather and water conditions, the most recommended time to go is June through to October as you’ll enjoy clear waters and balmy weather.
-During November through to May you may experience tropical seasons and rainpour but if that is the only time you can go don’t worry because there are still plenty of things to do on the Great Barrier Reef during this period.
-Also this period is also known as ‘stinger season’ because of the jellyfish and Irukandji that can be dangerous for swimmers.
+However, for the best weather and water conditions, the most recommended time to go is June through to October as you’ll enjoy clear waters and balmy weather.
+During November through to May you may experience tropical seasons and rain pour but if that is the only time you can go don’t worry because there are still plenty of things to do on the Great Barrier Reef during this period.
+Also, this period is also known as ‘stinger season’ because of the jellyfish and Irukandji that can be dangerous for swimmers.
 If you want to go swimming, snorkelling or scuba diving during stinger season you still can but we recommend you wear a stinger wetsuit to help protect you!